Cindy Hardy, Professor and Chair

 Required graduate courses in Psychology are offered on a two-year schedule.

-These courses will provide students with the basic foundations upon which to build their MSc research.
+These courses provide students with the basic foundations upon which to build their MSc research.
 In addition, all MSc students are required to successfully complete an MSc thesis (PSYC 690-12).

 Students may be required to address deficiencies within their background preparation in Psychology or in their area of concentration that are identified by the Psychology Graduate Committee.
 Additional courses may be required.